Spinal Cord Injury

 Impact and Challenges

-• Health and quality of life: SCIs have severe physical, emotional, and social consequences, compromising a patient’s health and quality of life.
+• Health and quality of life: Spinal cord injury (SCI) leads to drastically changed physical, emotional, and social aspects of the lives of the affected people, which also results in poor health and decreased quality of life.

 Spinal Cord Injury in America